munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code emit-loop

 It's a bit like `emitJump()` and `patchJump()` combined.
-It emits a new loop instruction, which unconditionally jumps *backwards* by a given offset.
+It emits a new loop instruction, which unconditionally jumps *backward* by a given offset.
 Like the jump instructions, after that we have a 16-bit operand.
 We calculate the offset from the instruction we're currently at to the `loopStart` point that we want to jump back to.
 The `+ 2` is to take into account the size of the `OP_LOOP`